205th Rifle Division (Soviet Union): East Pomeranian Offensive

 As early as February 10 the 19th Army was concentrating in the Dobrzyń–Lipno–Rypin area; in addition to the 134th the Army contained the 40th Guards and 132nd Rifle Corps.
 The Front was generally facing the German 2nd Army of Army Group Vistula.
 The 65th, 49th and 70th Armies went over to the attack that day, primarily from a bridgehead over the Vistula that was being held by 65th Army near Graudenz.
-Meanwhile the Front commander, Marshal K. K. Rokossovskii, ordered the 19th Army and 3rd Guards Tank Corps, which constituted his reserve, to begin moving to the left of his attacking forces, with the 19th concentrating in the Chojnice–Lubiewo–Tuchel area by February 21.
-The first stage of the Front's offensive gained up to 70km in 10 days but was effectively halted by February 19.
+Meanwhile, the Front commander, Marshal K. K. Rokossovskii, ordered the 19th Army and 3rd Guards Tank Corps, which constituted his reserve, to begin moving to the left of his attacking forces, with the 19th concentrating in the Chojnice–Lubiewo–Tuchel area by February 21.
+The first stage of the Front's offensive gained up to 70 km in 10 days but was effectively halted by February 19.

 New instructions from the STAVKA on February 17 called for 2nd Army to be cut off from the main German forces prior to its final destruction.
 To this end the 19th Army and 3rd Guards Tanks were to attack on February 24 to reach the Baltic in the Kolberg sector.
 The Army was reinforced with the 3rd Artillery Breakthrough Corps and relieved elements of 70th Army along a line from Deringsdorf to Preußisch Friedland, although later than the plan called for.
 It faced the reinforced 32nd Infantry Division and the 15th SS Grenadier Division (1st Latvian).
 The 134th and 40th Guards Corps were in first echelon with the 132nd Corps in second; 134th Corps had its divisions three echelons.
-The width of the breakthrough sector was 10km and the average artillery density (76mm calibre or larger) reached 152 guns and mortars per kilometre.
+The width of the breakthrough sector was 10 km and the average artillery density (76mm calibre or larger) reached 152 guns and mortars per kilometre.
 Being fresh the Army's rifle divisions averaged a personnel strength of 8,000, roughly double that of the Front's other divisions which had been in near-continuous combat for over a month.